-Weathering Steel is a high strength, low alloy steel, which means it has significantly enhanced resistance to plain cold rolled carbon steel.
-It is developed with corrosion-retarding elements such as copper, nickel, chromium, silicone, manganese, and phosphorus.
+Weathering Steel is a high-strength, low-alloy steel, with excellent atmospheric corrosion resistance due to the addition of expensive elements such as copper, nickel, chromium, silicone, manganese, and phosphorus.

 It develops a unique, natural oxide coating that, when fully mature, is dense, tightly adherent, and impervious to further atmospheric corrosion.